 Safety Net Providers in Wisconsin: A list of low-cost or free clinics in Wisconsin by specialty.
-(PDF, 75 KB)
+(PDF)

-HIV testing in pregnancy: the perspective of minoritywomen (PDF, 408 KB)
+HIV testing in pregnancy: the perspective of minority women (PDF)

 This page provides links to a wide variety of health statistics and health care information from the Department of Health Services.

 The Behavioral Risk Factor Survey (BRFS) is a representative, statewide telephone survey of Wisconsin household residents aged 18 and older.

 The Department of Health Services Affirmative Action/Civil Rights Compliance Office works with the Department's contractors and vendors to ensure compliance with federal and state laws, regulations and departmental policies and procedures prohibiting discrimination in service delivery.
 The Office develops and administers the Department's Civil Rights Compliance Plan for contractors/vendors to comply with their federal Title VI responsibilities.
 The Office also investigates discrimination complaints.

 Tribal Affairs Office, Office of the Secretary, DHS

 The major function of the Tribal Affairs Office is to assist in the effort to maintain an effective government-to-government relationship with Wisconsin tribes.
 Tribal governments are distinct, independent political communities qualified to exercise powers of self-government, not by virtue of any delegation of powers, but rather by reason of their original tribal sovereignty.